"ScatSpotter" -- A Dog Poop Detection Dataset: Introduction

 \section{Introduction}

-Applications for a computer vision system capable of detecting and localizing poop in images are numerous.
-These include automated waste disposal to keep parks and backyards clean, tools for monitoring wildlife populations via droppings, and a warning system in smart-glasses to prevent people from stepping in poop.
-Our primary motivating use case is a phone application that assists dog owners in locating their dog's poop in a leafy park for easier cleanup.
-Many of these applications can be realized with modern object detection and segmentation methods \cite{sandler_mobilenetv2_2018, siam_rtseg_2018, yu_mobilenet_yolo_2023} combined with a large labeled dataset.

-In addition to enabling several applications, poop detection is an interesting benchmark problem.
-It is relatively simple, with a narrow focus on a single class, making it suitable for exploring the capabilities of object detection models that target a single labeled class.
-However, the task includes non-trivial challenges such as resolution issues (e.g., camera quality, distance), camouflaging distractors (e.g., leaves, pine cones, sticks, dirt, and mud), occlusion (e.g., bushes, overgrown grass), and variation in appearance (e.g., old vs. new, healthy vs. sick).
-An example of a challenging case is shown in \cref{fig:HardCase}.
-Investigation into cases where this problem is difficult may provide insight into how to better train object detection and segmentation networks.
+{ {Related datasets.
+Columns list dataset name, number of categories, images, and annotations.
+Image W $\times{}$ H gives median image dimensions; Ann Area$^{0.5}$ is the median square root of annotation area (pixels); Size is disk requirements in GB; Annot Type is the labeling method. \Cref{fig:compare_allannots} shows the distribution of annotation shapes, sizes, and locations. } }

+Autonomous and AI-assisted waste monitoring is increasingly achievable with modern object detection and segmentation methods \cite{sandler_mobilenetv2_2018, siam_rtseg_2018,yu_mobilenet_yolo_2023,liu_grounding_2024} combined with large annotated datasets.
+Substantial progress has been made in detecting large or conspicuous objects, especially those well represented in foundational training corpora.
+However, small and irregular waste objects --- such as biological droppings or microtrash --- are underrepresented in existing datasets and remain difficult to detect.
+These objects --- such as the example illustrated in \Cref{fig:HardCase} --- are often low contrast, variable in appearance, and confusable with natural clutter, making them challenging for both humans and vision systems.

-Towards these ends we introduce a new dataset, which in formal settings, we call ``ScatSpotter''.
-Poops are annotated with polygons making the dataset suitable for training detection and segmentation models.
-In order to assist with annotation and add variation, we collect images using a ``before/after/negative'' protocol as shown in \Cref{fig:ThreeImages}.
+To address this gap we introduce a new dataset which, in formal settings, we call ``ScatSpotter''.
+Our dataset contains high-resolution images of dog poop in most of which are from urban, outdoor environments in a single city.
+The dataset exhibits variation in appearance, season, lighting, and background clutter despite biases toward the author's dogs and geographic region.
+Poops are annotated with polygons, making the dataset suitable for both detection and segmentation models.
+To assist with annotation and provide counterfactual examples we collect images using a ``before/after/negative'' (BAN) protocol as shown in \Cref{fig:ThreeImages}.

-From this data, we train a segmentation model to classify which pixels in an image contain poop and which do not.
-Our models show strong performance, but there are notable failure cases indicating this problem is difficult even for modern computer vision algorithms.